Trail Section Alerts

 After a short distance turn left off of Mountain Road and pass through a tunnel under US 9W.
 Walk to the Black Rock Forest parking lot on Reservoir Road at 4.8 miles.
 Turn left uphill across the street from the parking area, still on the co-aligned Stillman and Highlands Trails.
 Pass the Upper Reservoir, climb over steep Mount Misery and Black Rock.

 At 9.1 miles reach a junction where the Stillman Trail and the northbound Compartment Trail (blue) go off to the right, and the co-aligned southbound Compartment Trail and Highlands Trail continue straight ahead.
 In another 0.6 miles the Compartment Trail ends at a 'Y' junction with Jim's Pond Road.
 The Arthur Trail (yellow) begins here and follows Jim's Pond road to the left.

-Turn right onto Seven Springs Road.
-Follow the co-aligned Highlands Trail and Long Path 0.5 mile past an area where parking is available and down to a gate at Mountain Road.
-Cross Mountain Road and continue on Seven Springs Road, turning right off the road in a residential area.
-Proceed through the woods and up and over a ridge on the co-aligned Highlands Trail / Long Path to cross NY 208 at 24.0 miles.
-Follow the shore of Orange-Rockland Lake, then turn left onto Museum Village Road, following it across NY 17.
-Turn left, reaching a commuter parking lot at 24.6 miles.
+Follow the co-aligned Highlands Trail and Long Path .2 miles down to a gate at Mountain Road.
+Cross Mountain Road and continue on Seven Springs Road for .4 miles, turning right off the road in a residential area.
+Proceed through the woods and up and over a ridge on the co-aligned Highlands Trail / Long Path, cross NY 208 and follow the shore of Orange-Rockland Lake to Museum Village Road.
+Turn left on Museum Village Road and follow it across NY 17.
+Turn left, reaching a commuter parking lot at 22.3 miles.